It looks like you're using an Ad Blocker.

 Are you kidding?
 They've explained both sides.
 N. Korea is upset about the economic sanctions pressed against them because they want to attain nuclear weapons..
 I do not feel sorry for N. Korea, they have been doing this for over 40 years.

 Originally posted by kwakakev

-I know there is already a heap of threads about North Korea, so this is more about how it is being perceived and shown to the public at large through
+I know there is already a heap of threads about North Korea, so this is more about how it is being perceived and shown to the public at large through the main media outlets.

 Here in Australia there is very much a negative tone with North Korea being blamed for all the provocation while America is shown to be the reluctant hero upgrading the defenses.
 There has been no balanced and fair reporting explaining why NK is annoyed or the full role that America has played in these events, like trade sanctions, seizure of bank accounts and upgrading assault capabilities in the region.